CarCareTruth Score

 As an Amazon Associate I earn from qualifying purchases.
 Full disclosure

-Prices may varyHealth score is for adult use as intended, per the manufacturer's SDS.
+Prices may varyHealth score is for adult use as intended.
+No manufacturer SDS is on file, so it is translated from the ingredient chemistry.
 It does not model child ingestion, accidental spill cleanup, or off-label use.
 See the safety panel below for full hazard classification, and /disclaimer for the full editorial scope.

 No Safety Data Sheet on file.